 After more than 2 years of being on THM, what motivates me to keep going?

-3 Hour Rule
+The 3 Hour Rule

 THM emphasizes that you need to fuel your body every 3 hours to keep your metabolism going.
 So the opportunity to get back on plan is in 3 hours – not tomorrow or next week.

-I don’t have to dwell on my failure.
+I don’t have to dwell in my failure.
 I don’t have to beat myself up for my mistake.
 Instead, it gives me the opportunity to make another healthy choice soon.

 There’s real impact when you realize other people out there like you are successful.
 And it’s exciting to celebrate together the changes you notice along your journey.

 Most diets focus on the number on the scale, so when there’s a stall you assume it quit working.
 There is no other way to measure continued success.

-- Goodbye pain: No more plantar fasciitis, significantly reduced back pain (even with scoliosis!), no more creaky knees and headaches
+- Goodbye pain: No more plantar fasciitis, reduced back pain (even with scoliosis!), no more creaky knees and headaches

 - Finally feeling satisfied at the end of a meal!